The QHD algebra

 - First of all, the work of Connes and Chamseddine is formulated in a Lagrangian framework, whereas our approach is in a Hamiltonian setting.
 This means that these two pieces of mathematical theory are not straight-forwardly comparable.

 - Secondly, the above result deals with the HD(M) algebra alone.
-There is, however, additional structure to be taken into account, such as for instance the CAR-algebra that comes with the Dirac-type operator.
+There is, however, additional structure to be taken into account, such as for instance the CAR-algebra and additional structure that arises from the construction of the Dirac-type operator.